mwbowers/mwbowers.github.io/reference/host-services/clprogram-class-add-libl-entry-method2.md

 ---
 title: CLProgram.AddLiblEntry(string,LiblPosition,string)

-Id: amfCLProgramClassAddLiblEntryMethod2
-TocParent: amfCLProgramClassAddLiblEntryMethods
-TocOrder: 20

-keywords: LiblPosition enumeration, used by

 ---

 This method adds a library name to the user portion of the library list (as specified by *position* and *referenceLibraryName* ) for the process in which the command was entered.